-Solar is the Latin word for sun—a powerful source of energy that can be used to heat, cool, and light our homes and businesses.
-That's because more energy from the sun falls on the earth in one hour than is used by everyone in the world in one year.
+More energy from the sun falls on the earth in one hour than is used by everyone in the world in one year.
 A variety of technologies convert sunlight to usable energy for buildings.
-The most commonly used solar technologies for homes and businesses are solar water heating, passive solar design for space heating and cooling, and solar photovoltaics for electricity.
+The most commonly used solar technologies for homes and businesses are solar photovoltaics for electricity, passive solar design for space heating and cooling, and solar water heating.

-These technologies harness heat from the sun to provide electricity for large power stations.
+Harnesses heat from the sun to provide hot water for homes and businesses.